 about different medical studies.

 Yours is the only one written by a human

 I don't cry often but your site helped me

 and I felt so much better for it.

 I think her name is Margie Levine,

-her ten year mark.
+and she's past her ten year mark.